Thailand parliament elects Paetongtarn Shinawatra as PM – DW – 08/16/2024

 Thailand parliament elects Paetongtarn Shinawatra as PMAugust 16, 2024

-Billionaire heiress Paetongtarn Shinawatra was elected Thailand's youngest-ever prime minister on Friday after receiving the backing of a majority of lawmakers in the country's parliament.
+Billionaire heiress Paetongtarn Shinawatra on Friday is set to be Thailand's youngest-ever prime minister after receiving the backing of a majority of lawmakers in the country's parliament.

 Shinawatra is the 37-year-old daughter of billionaire former Prime Minister Thaksin Shinawatra and the niece of another former prime minister, Yingluck Shinawatra, but she has never held elected office before herself.